facebookarchive/prepack/README.md

 ## How to edit the website

 The content for [prepack.io](https://prepack.io) resides in the [docs directory](https://github.com/facebook/prepack/tree/master/docs) of this repository.
 To make changes, submit a pull request, just like for any code changes.

+In order to run the website locally at [localhost:8000](http://localhost:8000):
+1. `yarn build-bundle`
+2. `mv prepack.min.js website/js`
-In order to run the website locally at [localhost:8000](http://localhost:8000), run `python -m SimpleHTTPServer` (Python 2) or `python -m http.server` (Python 3) from the `docs` directory.
+3. `python -m SimpleHTTPServer` (Python 2) or `python -m http.server` (Python 3) from the `website` directory.

-At this time, a particular bundled version of Prepack is checked in to the `docs` directory at `js/prepack.min.js`.
-To update the bundle, run `yarn build-bundle`, and copy the resulting `prepack.min.js` in `docs/js/`.

 ## How to contribute